W. Warren H. Binford

 - B.A.
 Boston University, Phi Beta Kappa and summa cum laude with distinction

 Professor Binford was appointed to the Willamette University College of Law faculty and became director of Willamette's Clinical Law Program in 2005.
 She immediately reconstructed the law school's experiential offerings in both the Clinical Law Program and the Externship Program.
 She expanded the law school's clinical offerings from one clinic to six, including the International Human Rights Clinic, the Child and Family Advocacy Clinic, the Trusts and Estates Clinic, the Business Law Clinic, the Law and Government Clinic and the Sustainability Law Clinic.

 Most recently, Professor Binford was selected as a 2012-2013 Fulbright Scholar and spent six months in South Africa lecturing and researching children's issues and the advancement of children's rights in Africa.
 She was appointed Visiting Professor of Law at the University of the Western Cape where she co-taught an LLM course on children and the law and collaborated with numerous children's right scholars, advocates and NGOs including the Children's Rights Project, Save the Children, and UNICEF.

 After returning from South Africa, Professor Binford resumed teaching the Child and Family Advocacy Clinic and the Business Law Clinic.
-Professor Binford also teaches courses on international children's rights and deposition skills.
-She also has taught in Willamette's Study Abroad Program in Shanghai, China.
+Professor Binford also teaches courses on international children's rights and deposition skills and has taught in Willamette's Study Abroad Program in Shanghai, China.
 Further, she reinvigorated the law school's Externship Program by expanding placements, adding an academic component, and increasing supervision and support.
 She remains the faculty advisor to the program.
 Professor Binford also teaches negotiation and conflict management in the Certificate Program in Public Management at Willamette's Atkinson School of Management, and previously taught civil rights and the law in education at Willamette's Graduate School of Education.

 Prior to joining Willamette, Professor Binford spent eight years with Pillsbury Winthrop Shaw Pittman LLP, where she specialized in corporate litigation and transactions.
 Her clients included a variety of Fortune 500 companies, as well as nationally prominent colleges and universities.